Skip to main content

 • “Loaded and runs smoothly.”

-• “I ignored the fact that the graphics look terrible for 2019-2020, thinking I was going to get the classic feel of CC with the detailed platoon and company creation and in-depth map navigation giving it a realistic feel during combat.
-In some cases, they did well with keeping those aspects in the game, but the game itself is so bugged and poorly optimized that its design ruins almost all of my game attempts.
-I was able to complete the grand campaign with few bugs that caused me to restart the game, but when going back through and playing the Italian campaign and again on the African campaign, I ran into such terrible problems that I felt I had to say something.
-For one, the AI is terrible; line of sight fails to spot enemies literally 3 feet away, troops fail to load or fire at all when given fire orders, or will just wander out into the open and get shot, or fail to find cover when ordered to do so.
-Troops will run up to enemy tanks when they get close and throw grenades at point-blank range, killing themselves without orders.”
+• “I ignored the fact that the graphics look terrible for 2019-2020, thinking I was going to get the classic feel of CC with detailed platoon and company creation and in-depth map navigation.
+While they did keep some aspects in the game, the game itself is so bugged and poorly optimized that its design ruins almost all of my attempts.
+I was able to complete the grand campaign with few bugs, but when playing the Italian and African campaigns, I encountered terrible problems.
+The AI is terrible, line of sight fails to spot enemies literally 3 feet away, troops fail to load or fire when given orders, and they often wander into the open and get shot.
+Troops will run up to enemy tanks and throw grenades at point-blank range, killing themselves without orders.”

 • “Optimization is almost non-existent.”

-The "veteran" mod significantly enhances the replayability of cc:tbf, potentially adding an impressive 100-200 hours of gameplay.
+The "veteran" mod significantly enhances the replayability of cc:tbf, potentially adding an extra 100-200 hours of gameplay.
 However, there are concerns about the game's future updates and overall playability.

 • “The 'veteran' mod looks like it will double or triple the replay value of CC:TBF (i.e. maybe add another 100-200 hours of gameplay).”